 Contentment is the state of being satisfied with a given situation no matter how good or bad it may be.
 Those of us who continually challenge ourselves to be more than we are rarely find satisfaction.
 We put unnecessary pressure on ourselves to meet the expectations we have of ourselves and that others have for us.
 We also demand more from our teammates and in some cases want more for them than they want for themselves.
 At times, we are guilty of faulting them for being content with who they are and for being satisfied with their accomplishments to date.
 Those of us who make professional fulfillment a priority have work-related issues continually percolating in our subconscious that distract us from being present.
 That doesn’t happen when a job is just a job.
 We spend a significant amount of our “free” time developing our teammates and seizing professional opportunity.
 That doesn’t happen when a job is just a job.
 We spend time and money honing our professional craft that could be repurposed.
 That doesn’t happen when a job is just a job.
 By attempting to see our profession as our primary means of reaching the highest point on Maslow’s hierarchy of needs…

 - We work really hard to bring our best to our team each day only to return home exhausted and much later than we planned.

-- We pour our heart and soul into making a difference in the lives of work teammates, sometimes to the detriment of the people we love in our personal life.
+- We pour our heart and soul into making a difference in the lives of work teammates, sometimes to the detriment of the people we love in our personal lives.

-- We ask our families to make significant sacrifice in the name of our profession.
+- We ask our families to make a significant sacrifice in the name of our profession.

 - Do you love your work or is it just a job?